cdapio/cdap/cdap-docs/pipelines/source/developing-plugins/index.rst

 - |creating-a-plugin|_ The Java methods that need to be implemented for each plugin type

-- |testing-plugins|_ Using CDAP testing facilities and the Hydrator test module
+- |testing-plugins|_ Using CDAP testing facilities and the CDAP Pipelines test module

-- |packaging-plugins|_ Packaging a :ref:`plugin in a JAR <cask-hydrator-packaging-plugins>`,
+- |packaging-plugins|_ Packaging a :ref:`plugin in a JAR <cdap-pipelines-packaging-plugins>`,
-  and controlling how your plugin :ref:`appears in the Hydrator Studio
+  and controlling how your plugin :ref:`appears in the CDAP Application Studio
-  <cask-hydrator-packaging-plugins-presentation>`.
+  <cdap-pipelines-packaging-plugins-presentation>`.